-What is envisaged is that, in addition to replacing or refurbishing essential street infrastructure (sewers, water, hydro, …), there will be beautified and upgraded amenities – wider sidewalks, larger under-street planters for trees (so that they can thrive), bike lanes, elimination of the one-way traffic system (to improve pedestrian movement), …, combined with refurbished or brand-new cultural facilities (parkland and riverside access, central library, performing arts centre, gallery).
+In addition to replacing or refurbishing essential street infrastructure (sewers, water, hydro, …), there will be beautified and upgraded amenities – wider sidewalks, larger under-street planters for trees (so that they can thrive), bike lanes, elimination of the one-way traffic system (to improve pedestrian movement), …, combined, when financing is available, with refurbished or brand-new cultural facilities (parkland and riverside access, central library, performing arts centre, gallery).

 Council is totally committed to the idea that Downtown is the heart of Oakville.
 In June 2014, it endorsed the following vision and objectives for the Downtown Plan: